Solipsism: Criticism

-Solipsism as radical subjective idealism has been criticized by well-known philosophers ("solipsism can only succeed in a madhouse" — A. Schopenhauer, "solipsism is madness" — M. Gardner.)
+Solipsism as radical subjective idealism has been criticized.
+Arthur Schopenhauer said "solipsism can only succeed in a madhouse", and Martin Gardner said that "solipsism is madness".

-Bertrand Russell wrote that it was "psychologically impossible" to believe, "I once received a letter from an eminent logician, Mrs. Christine Ladd-Franklin, saying that she was a solipsist, and was surprised that there were no others.
+Bertrand Russell wrote that it was "psychologically impossible" to believe in solipsism.
+"I once received a letter from an eminent logician, Mrs. Christine Ladd-Franklin, saying that she was a solipsist, and was surprised that there were no others.
 Coming from a logician and a solipsist, her surprise surprised me".
-He also argues that the logic of solipsism compels you to believe in 'solipsism of the moment' where only the presently existing moment can be said to exist.
+He also argues that the logic of solipsism compels one to believe in 'solipsism of the moment' where only the presently existing moment can be said to exist.

 John Stuart Mill wrote that one can know of others' minds because "First, they have bodies like me, which I know in my own case, to be the antecedent condition of feelings; and because, secondly, they exhibit the acts, and outward signs, which in my own case I know by experience to be caused by feelings".